 How to Upload Photos from iDevice to iCloud with AnyTrans

 Step 1.
-Download AnyTrans for iOS and connect your iDevice to the computer.
-When AnyTrans for iOS has detected your iPhone, click Photos on the right side.
+Download AnyTrans and connect your iDevice to the computer.
+When AnyTrans has detected your iPhone, click Photos on the right side.

 Step 2.
 All your iPhone photos will be listed.
-Choose one or two photos you want to upload, then click the upload to iCloud button on the upper right corner.
+Choose one or two photos you want to upload, then tap on More and click the Upload on the upper right corner.

 Step 3.
-Then AnyTrans for iOS would tell you to log into your iCloud.
+Then AnyTrans would tell you to log into your iCloud.
 Enter your Apple ID and Password, then log in.